 Lee is an attorney licensed in the State of California.
 Prior to his career in national and corporate security, he served as a Fellow in the California State Senate and Counsel to the California State Allocation Board.
 He is married to Melinda, and father of Finn, Abigail, and Virginia.

-Mr. Price is a Senior Vice President with Davenport & Company LLC, a regional brokerage firm, with offices in Virginia, North Carolina, Maryland and Washington D.C.
-He is a graduate of Saint Leo University and a former Navy SEAL who served six years on active duty and one year in the active reserves before receiving an honorable discharge.
-Mr. Price is a past board member of Richmond Habitat for Humanity, where he chaired the Family Selection and Family Services committees, and he is a lifetime member of the UDT/SEAL Association.
-Mr. Price is married and has three children: a daughter who teaches school, and twin sons who both are on active military duty.
-One is a Second Lieutenant in the Marine Corps and the other, an Ensign in the Navy.
+Mr. Price is a founding board member of the Richmond Fisher House Foundation.
+He is a Senior Vice President of Davenport & Company LLC, a regional brokerage firm.
+He is a graduate of Saint Leo University and a former Navy SEAL who served for six years on active duty.
+Mr. Price is a past board member of Richmond Habitat for Humanity where he chaired the Family Selection and Family Services committees.
+He is a lifetime member of the UDT/SEAL Association.
+Mr. Price is married and has three grown children, two of which are former military officers in the Navy and Marine Corps.

 Mr. Walker was selected as the Richmond Fisher House Manager in July, 2007.
 Born on Seymour Johnson Air Force Base, Goldsboro, North Carolina, he grew up traveling the world as a member of an Air Force family.
 Mr. Walker entered the United States Army as a Combat Engineer in 1983, where he attended Basic Training and Advance Individual Training at Fort Leonard Wood, Missouri.
 During an outstanding military career that spanned more than 25 years, he served our nation in virtually every non-commissioned leadership position available, retiring as a Battalion Command Sergeant Major.
 Mr. Walker brought his U.S. Army Corps of Engineers engineering experiences to Richmond by playing a vital role in the building of the Richmond Fisher House, acting as the contract representative prior to its dedication in July 2008.
 His education and senior leadership training experiences have prepared him well for the critical role as manager and chief overseer of the home.
 Mr. Walker earned an Associate Degree from Central Texas College in 1994, a Bachelor of Individualized Studies from Virginia State University in 2001, and a Master of Arts in Human Resource Development from Webster University in 2004.
 He enjoys assisting families, spending time with his family, L.C.
 Bird High School football and restoring his ‘55 Chevy.